GammaSpace/policies/code-of-conduct.md

 # Code of Conduct

-All **community participants**--including members and guests of members, event hosts, sponsors, presenters, exhibitors and attendees--are expected to abide by this code of conduct.
+All **community participants** – including members, guests of members, staff, volunteers, event hosts, sponsors, presenters, exhibitors and attendees – are expected to abide by this code of conduct.

-By becoming a member of Gamma Space, or attending or hosting any event at Gamma Space in any capacity, you agree to abide by this code of conduct, and cooperate with organizers who enforce it.
+By becoming a member of Gamma Space, attending or hosting any event here, or joining our Slack team, you agree to abide by this code of conduct, and cooperate with organizers who enforce it.

 ## Expected Behavior

-We insist that everyone who uses the space remains mindful of, and takes responsibility for, their speech and behavior.
+We insist that everyone who uses this community space remains mindful of, and takes responsibility for, their speech and behavior.
 This includes:

-- Always acting out of respect and concern for the free expression of others.
+- Always acting out of respect and concern for the wellbeing and free expression of others
-- Actively listening to others and not dominating discussions.
+- Actively listening to others and not dominating discussions
-- Respecting physical and emotional boundaries.
-Always ask before touching, and check in before discussing topics that may be triggering.
+- Respecting physical and emotional boundaries
-- Not making assumptions about identity, experiences, or preferred pronouns.
+- Not making assumptions about identity, experiences, or preferred pronouns
-- Not using words that are racist, sexist, homophobic, classist, transphobic, cissexist or ableist.
+- Not using words that are racist, sexist, homophobic, classist, transphobic, cissexist or ableist
-- Humbly accepting respectful correction (or correcting yourself!), keeping in mind that the impact of your words on other people is more important than your intent.
+- Humbly accepting respectful correction (or correcting yourself), keeping in mind that the impact of your words on other people is more important than your intent

 ## Unacceptable Behavior

-We believe that failing to address dynamics of hierarchy, power and privilege alienates and further victimizes our members and prevents us from creating the safe equitable space we want.
+We believe that failing to address dynamics of hierarchy, power and privilege alienates and further victimizes members of a community and prevents us from creating the safe, equitable and welcoming space we want.

 **We do not tolerate oppressive behavior, harassment, destructive behavior, or exclusionary actions.**